streetpea/chiaki-ng/docs/setup/controlling.md

 ![Enable PlayStation 5 Features](../updates/images/EnablePlayStation5Features.png)

-If you are using a DualSense controller in Game mode on the Steam Deck, you will also need to disable Steam Input for the controller when it's first plugged in following the "Turning off Steam Input" tab [here](#enabling-chiaki4deck-to-work-with-dualsense-dualshock-4){target="_blank" rel="noopener"}.
+If you are using a DualSense controller in Game mode on the Steam Deck, you will also need to disable Steam Input for the controller when it's first plugged in following the "Turning off Steam Input" tab [here](#enabling-chiaki-ng-to-work-with-dualsense-dualshock-4){target="_blank" rel="noopener"}.
 Once checked, haptics and adaptive triggers (DualSense only) will work in games that support them when streaming from a PlayStation 5.
 If the DualSense is plugged in via USB (either initially or plugged in during a gaming session), haptics will be directed to it.
 If you are using the Steam Deck and don't have a DualSense plugged in, haptics will be directed to it and played via the trackpads.

 ## Microphone

 Unmute microphone with either ++ctrl+m++ or the mic button on the PlayStation controller.
 (This is set to `L4` in the default chiaki4deck+ mic controller layout.)
 Then, use the microphone as normal.
-You can choose your microphone in the Steam Deck settings as well as choosing between audio inputs in the chiaki4deck menu.
+You can choose your microphone in the Steam Deck settings as well as choosing between audio inputs in the chiaki-ng menu.

 !!!
 Note "Bluetooth headset microphones don't work on Steam Deck by default"